 Advice and assistance

-State Records’ Aboriginal Access Team is available to assist with Aboriginal history research.
+State Records’ Senior Aboriginal Access Officer is available to assist with Aboriginal history research.
 Services include searching for and sourcing relevant records from within the collection, and advising on the process for obtaining permission to access records (where the agency responsible has imposed restrictions).
+To request assistance please submit a reference enquiry.

 State Records has an arrangement with SA Link-Up for the provision of copies of records to SA Link-Up clients who are seeking information for the purposes of reunification.